jgarcia45/jgarcia45/README.md

 ### Hi there 👋

 My name is Juan Garcia.
-I am currently attending a Coding Bootcamp to being a Full Stack Web Developer at Michigan State University.
-I have a Bachelors Degree from California State Univerisy, Bakersfield in Computer Engineering with a Minor in Computer Science.
-I am currently working as a warehouser worker for Target.<br />
+I am currently working as a Warehouse Worker and achieving a certificate in full stack web development from Michigan State University Coding Bootcamp.
+Received a Bachelors in Computer Engineering with a Minor in Computer Science from California State University, Bakersfield.
+Honed and applied skills in JavaScript, CSS, React.js, and SQL to create user-friendly applications.
+Highly adept at problem solving, coding, and analyzing software with others to create a successful product.
+Excited to develop scalable solutions and user-friendly products for the end user. <br />

 ## Projects
 🔭